cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 ** Plenty of Merchandise **

 We've discussed that gaming is larger than the movie industry.
 Consider that Disney makes [$1B a quarter](http://thewaltdisneycompany.com/sites/default/files/reports/q2-fy15-earnings.pdf) from merchandise from popular brands like Frozen and The Avengers.
 Disney have huge amounts of experience advertising and distributing their products, and contracts with stores worldwide, but it does give an idea of where the industry might be heading.
 Is it really so unrealistic to suggest that children would have fluffy real versions of their favorite video game characters over movie characters, given the number of hours they spend playing?
-Anyone who was at school through the Pokemon craze can attest to how quickly characters from an engaging world can blow up.
+Anyone who was at school through the Pokémon craze can attest to how quickly characters from an engaging world can circulate.

 But perhaps Disney is the wrong example to learn from.
 While game creators are [slowly](https://na.merch.riotgames.com/en/) [catching on](http://store.valvesoftware.com/index.php?g=10), much of the explosion of merchandise is likely to come from decentralised individuals using sites such as Etsy (selling [nearly $2B](http://venturebeat.com/2015/03/04/etsys-54m-members-drove-1-93b-in-sales-last-year/) of products on their platform in 2014).
 The question is how tangential does a product need to be to avoid impinging on the intellectual property of the game creators.